valencil/R-sudoku/README.md

 To play execute the code and wait for user interface to launch.
+"Showcase" mode is for testing the program and only has 2 missing numbers.
+The other modes have a progressively higher difficulty (more nombers left blank), the sepcifics of each difficulty can easily be adjusted in the code.
 This program was made as my final assignment for my R for Life class at Charles University.
+It includes detailed descriptions in the code.